 We are not aware of any therapeutic products approved in the United States or Europe for the prevention of vascular access failure.
-We are aware of other therapies in development with companies including Shire, Vascular Therapies and Celladon.
+We are aware of other therapies in development with companies including Vascular Therapies and Celladon.
+PRT-201 could face competition from companies developing vascular access technologies, including BioConnect Systems, Caymus Medical, Phraxis, CreatiVasc, and TVA Medical.
 Other potential competition includes new synthetic grafts, including those that may be developed by companies that currently compete in the graft market, such as W.L.
 Gore, C.R.
 Bard and Maquet, as well as tissue engineered grafts, including those in development by Cytograft and Humacyte.
-PRT-201 could face competition from companies developing technologies to provide a more effective anastomosis, including BioConnect Systems, Caymus Medical, Phraxis, CreatiVasc, and TVA Medical.

 Finally, PRT-201's commercial success could be affected by the development of technologies to improve the outcomes of interventions to restore patency, including stents, stent grafts and drug eluting balloons.